aishwiniMadanu/aishwiniMadanu/README.md

 ## Hi there 👋

-I've started working on a schedule builder with a club and am learning Javascript and Python.
-You can reach me at aishwini@gmail.com.
-A fun fact about me: I can play the cello and figure skate!

 <!--
 **aishwiniMadanu/aishwiniMadanu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.